alexjilavu29/alexjilavu29/README.md

 # Welcome to My Profile! 👋

-I'm Alex Jilavu, poised at the intersection of Computer Science and Economic Cybernetics as a final year student.
-With a passion for programming and data analysis, I'm 21 years young and eager to make my mark in the tech world.
+I'm Alex, poised at the intersection of Computer Science and Economic Cybernetics as a final year student.
+With a passion for programming and data analysis, I'm 21 years young and eager to discover more and more of the tech world by the day.

 ## About Me
-- 🎓 Education: Final year in Computer Science & Economic Cybernetics
+- 🎓 Education: Final year for Computer Science & Economic Cybernetics Bachelor's Degree
-- 🌍 From: Romania
+- 🌍 From: Romania, based in Bucharest
 - 🧑‍💼 Career Objective: Seeking full-time roles in Computer Science

 ## Featured Projects